SVG 2 Requirement: Support the z-index.

 Each fill and stroke operation has its own opacity settings; thus, you can fill and/or stroke a shape with a semi-transparently drawn solid color, with different opacity values for the fill and stroke operations.

-The fill and stroke operations are entirely independent painting operations; thus, if you both fill and stroke a shape, half of the stroke will be painted on top of part of the fill.
+The fill and stroke operations are entirely independent painting operations; thus, any stroke applied to the shape will be painted on top of part of the fill.

-SVG supports the following built-in types of paint which can be used in fill and stroke operations:
+SVG supports numerous built-in types of paint which can be used in fill and stroke operations.
+These are described in Paint Servers.

 When a raster image is rendered, the original samples are "resampled" using standard algorithms to produce samples at the positions required on the output device.
 Resampling requirements are discussed under conformance requirements.